-Drill your first hole using a 64mm drill bit.
-Once you’ve drilled a small hole, switch to a 130mm drill bit to widen the hole, taking care not to drill too deep.
+Drill your first hole using a 64mm length drill bit.
+Once you’ve drilled a small hole, switch to a 130mm length drill bit to widen the hole, taking care not to drill too deep.
 Tip.
-Measure the bracket’s length and mark the drill bit with tape to make sure you don’t drill too deep
+Measure the bracket’s length and mark the drill bit with tape to make sure you don’t drill too deep.

 4. Secure the bracket in the hole

 Screw the first bracket into the hole until you meet slight resistance.
 Keep turning it until it is secured.